|

 The friction coefficient for axial motion of the line.
 A value of N/A means to use the axial friction coefficient of the underlying line type; a value of ~ means that the axial friction coefficient is the same as the lateral friction coefficient.

 The lateral and axial resistance profiles that apply within the specified arc length range.
 These are specified by variable data tables, with displacement as the independent value and normalised resistance as the dependent one.
-Normalised resistance is the ratio of the magnitude of the tangential reaction to the the magnitude of the normal reaction.
+Normalised resistance is the ratio of the magnitude of the tangential resistance to the magnitude of the normal resistance.
 It is also known as effective friction coefficient because of the similarity with the standard definition of a friction coefficient, $\mu$.

 For each profile table you must also define an unloading stiffness, $\lambda$.
-A value of ~ can be used to specify that the initial slope of the profile, taken at zero displacement, will be used.
+This can be set to ~, N/A, or any non-negative number.
+A value of ~ specifies that the initial slope of the profile, taken at zero displacement, will be used; a value of N/A specifies that the resistance unloads elastically upon reversal of motion (i.e. the resistance tracks back down the original profile whenever the displacement decreases).

 The variable data table must define zero normalised resistance at zero displacement.
 This is to avoid a discontinuous force being applied following a change in the direction of motion.
 Failure to satisfy this condition will lead to an error message being displayed.